bbauska/CAD101en/README.md

    width="65%" />
 &nbsp;

-The \<aside\> tag is used to provide additional information that is related to the main discussion.
+The &lt;aside&gt; tag is used to provide additional information that is related to the main discussion.

-The \<aside\> tag lets you extract and display further content or go to additional resources without detracting from the main discussion.
+The &lt;aside&gt; tag lets you extract and display further content or go to additional resources without detracting from the main discussion.

-The \<figure\> tag defines a self-contained element that is referred to from the main content.
+The &lt;figure&gt; tag defines a self-contained element that is referred to from the main content.

-The \<figure\> element can be used to embed graphics, images, or code sections.
+The &lt;figure&gt; element can be used to embed graphics, images, or code sections.

-The \<figurecaption\> tag defines the caption for the contents of the element.
+The &lt;figurecaption&gt; tag defines the caption for the contents of the element.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->